MartinBINARD/MartinBinard_7_02122021/README.md

 USER_CRYPTOJS_KEY = INSERT RADOM ASCII CHARACTER
 SECRET_TOKEN = INSERT RANDOM ASCII CHARACTER
 ```
-* Then create your own local database (named groupomania by default with root user).
+* Then create your own local database (named groupomania by default with root user & azerty password).

 # How to run this application